getting started

 Should I drink before class?

 Absolutely!
 This is especially important if you’re taking a heated class.
-But even if you’re not, it’s still a good idea to stay hydrated.
+But even if your class isn’t in the hot room, it’s still a good idea to stay hydrated.
 Drink plenty of fluids like water and coconut water throughout the day, before your class.

 What time should I arrive?

-If it’s your first visit, it’s a good idea to show up about 15 minutes before the class starts.
+If it’s your first visit, please show up about 15 minutes before the class starts.
 That way, we can show you around, get you settled in, and introduce you to your teacher.

 If you haven’t signed up in advance, please arrive even earlier.
 It will take us a few minutes to register you in the system and check you in.